joshuareagan/doc-drafts/overview.md

 # Technical overview

-Urbit is a clean-slate system software stack designed to implement an encrypted P2P network of general-purpose personal servers.
+Urbit is a clean-slate software stack designed to implement an encrypted P2P network of general-purpose personal servers.
 Each server on this network is a deterministic computer called an 'urbit' that runs inside a Unix-based virtual machine.

 The current Urbit stack includes (among other things):

 - Arvo: the functional operating system of each urbit, written in Hoon.
-- Hoon: a high-level strictly typed functional programming language whose standard library includes a Hoon-to-Nock compiler.
+- Hoon: a strictly typed functional programming language whose standard library includes a Hoon-to-Nock compiler.
 - Nock: a low-level combinator language whose formal specification gzips to 340 bytes.
 - Vere: a Nock interpreter and Unix-based VM that mediates between each urbit and the Unix software layer.